aazaff/quantitativeFossils.R/README.md

 # faster than subsampleEvenness( ), particularly for a low number of trials.
 Its use is not recommended
 # for small abundance vectors or a small numbers of trials.
 Requires the doMC package.

-# Parameter Abundance is a vector of abundances.
+# Argument Abundance is a vector of abundances.
-# Parameter Quota is a value between 0 and 1, the default is set to 0.9.
+# Argument Quota is a value between 0 and 1, the default is set to 0.9.
-# Parameter Trials determines how many iterations of the bootstrap are performed, default = 1000
+# Argument Trials determines how many iterations of the bootstrap are performed, default = 1000
-# Parameter IgnoreSingletons determines whether or not to ignore singletons, default is FALSE.
+# Argument IgnoreSingletons determines whether or not to ignore singletons, default is FALSE.
-# Parameter ExcludeDominant determines whether or not to ignore the most dominant taxon
+# Argument ExcludeDominant determines whether or not to ignore the most dominant taxon
 # Excluding the dominant taxon is recommended by Alroy, but the default is set to FALSE.
-# Parameter Cores sets the number of processor cores, default = 4.
+# Argument Cores sets the number of processor cores, default = 4.

 SubsampledRichness<-multicoreEvenness(Abundance,Quota=0.5,Trials=100,IgnoreSingletons=FALSE,ExcludeDominant=FALSE,Cores=4)
 ````